 If you have a personal injury or a "non-injury motor accident claim" (NIMA for short), your case will be automatically referred for ADR.
 You will receive a notice from the Court about the details of the ADR session.
 The ADR process used will be a very brief form of Neutral Evaluation.
 Lawyers normally represent the relevant insurers and clients at the brief neutral evaluation session.
 In general, you need not attend the first session.
 Where necessary, you may be directed to be present in subsequent sessions.

 If you have any other civil case in the State Courts, you and the other party may request for ADR at any time in the proceedings.
 This request has to be filed in the online eLitigation system.
 You and the other party may choose to use the process of mediation or neutral evaluation.

 A judge in the State Courts may also refer your case for ADR at any stage of proceeding.
 For instance, if the plaintiff (the person making a claim) has filed a summons for directions, all parties and their lawyers have to complete and file the ADR Form before the hearing.
 At the summons for directions, the judge may refer your case for mediation after looking at each party's ADR Form and discussing with the lawyers.
-For more information, please refer to Part IIIA of the State Courts Practice Directions.
+For more information, please refer to Part VI of the State Courts Practice Directions.

 Information is easy to understand.

 Tell us how we can improve this page.

 Please email if you would like us to respond to your enquiries.

 We will use your contact infomation for feedback related to the website only.

 You are being redirected to an external source.